 “Oil-based treatments can help to balance some of the scalp’s excessive oil production,” says Dr. Weiser.
 “Applying oils to the scalp will help draw oils from it and remove them.
 It’s the classic law of attraction, where like substances attract each other.”
 You can try heating up the only oil celebrities are unafraid of, coconut oil, in a microwave and gently applying it to your head.
 Be careful not to make the oil too hot, as doing so increases the risk of burning your scalp.

 Special dandruff shampoos containing zinc or sulfur can reduce yeast populations and offer help.
 Gone are the days of smelly Selsun Blue.
-I wouldn’t go so far as to say dandruff shampoos have become chic, but their smell and packaging no longer make them repellent.
+They haven’t become chic, but their smell and packaging no longer make them repellent.

 Here are some of the best dandruff shampoos.
 If you have simple dryness and flaking, Dr. Weiser says that shampoos with salicylic acid should be enough.
-If you have redness and irritation, try the ones with ketoconazole and selenium sulfide.
+If you have redness and irritation, try the ones with zinc pyrithione (the same stuff in Head and Shoulders), ketoconazole and selenium sulfide.
 Tea tree helps with inflammation.

 Unfortunately, dandruff shampoos can dry out your hair, in addition to your scalp.
 To ensure this doesn’t happen, Dr. Weiser says that you should apply your special shampoo only to the scalp.
 “These shampoos and treatments should be applied directly to the scalp (not the hair) and massaged gently in place for at least five minutes with each application.”
 Make sure you don’t do it for less than five minutes, to give the active ingredients time to work.